Promises and Secrets

 5. Do away with all streets and have everyone walk, it's healthier.

 OK.
 Since there was no consensus, how does the city proceed?
 Do they call another meeting and see if they can get two people to agree, thus creating a majority?
 Remember, this would be a majority of opinions, not necessarily facts or proven solutions.
 Let's say that two people in the next meeting agreed on solution number 3 - do away with all the cars.
 What do you think would happen next?

 "Make it for the majority, unless I don't like it..."

 It seems that no matter how relativistic people say they want society to be, they really want the final word on the prevailing opinion.
 That really means they want everyone to have their own opinion, as long as they keep it to themselves and don't try to affect anyone else.
 The exception to this seems to be when they want something done about a problem.
 Then everyone wants the final say, which affects everyone else.
 How do people expect this to work in a real society?

 Well, they have the school system teach people how to let those who count the most (think richest or most political) have their way because "they best know" how society will function smoothly - their way.
 What happened to each having his own opinion?
 Well, that's fine as long as we don't actually need to get something done.
-If that happens, we are supposed to let the "smart" ones take over.
+If that happens, we are supposed to let the "smart" ones, usually the politicians in government, take over.
 Oops.
 There goes the relativism concept.

 The framers of the Constitution got us this far, we should stick with it